Yoga For Your Heart

-With a B.S. in Occupational Therapy and 22 years working that field, particularly in adult neurology and orthopedics, Liz brings a strong background in anatomy and physical ailments and a deep understanding of injuries, treatment, and prevention, and the foundation of a committed and consistent spiritual practice to her teaching.
+Coming from a career as an Occupational Therapist, then dedicating her life for 20+ years to Zen Buddhism, Liz brings a strong background in anatomy, and a deep understanding of injuries, treatment, and prevention, and the foundation of a committed and consistent spiritual practice to her teaching.
 As a former champion equestrian, Liz’ repertoire of injuries inform her firm belief in the healing powers of yoga.
 Liz began her yoga practice in 1998, while living in a Zen Center in Salt Lake City.
 She saw how yoga could help with physical issues that arose in an intense meditation practice.
 (Only later did she learn that asana practice was developed to support a meditation practice!!)
-Upon moving to Taos, she studied with Aura Garver for 8 years, appreciating her emphasis on safety and inclusion, and fell in love with vinyasa.
-She completed her 200 hour teacher training at AuraFitness with Aura and Ashleigh Beyer in 2014.
-Liz completed her Senior Yoga certification at High Desert Yoga in June 2018.
+Upon moving to Taos, she practiced with Aura Garver for 8 years, appreciating her emphasis on safety and inclusion, and fell in love with vinyasa.
+She completed her 200 hour teacher training at AuraFitness with Aura and Ashleigh Beyer in 2014, and her Senior Yoga certification at High Desert Yoga in June 2018.
 E-RYT-200.
 Since coming to Shree, she has mentored with Genevieve Oswald, finding the Anusara approach a way to balance the elements missing from a vinyasa practice.
 As a self described “recovering vinyasa teacher,” Liz brings the elements of flow to a class, infused with alignment and body mechanics, encouraging students to discover, and more deeply listen to, their inner wisdom.
 Her classes are playful, dynamic, and challenging, yet accessible.
 For many, a yoga class can be an emotional experience.
-Lets make sure one of those emotions is joy.
+Let’s make sure one of those emotions is joy.